The noise-limited-resolution for stimulated emission depletion microscopy: Introduction

 Modern microscopy is one of a number of techniques that has driven the modern biology revolution, revealing important physiological details at systemic, cellular and sub-cellular levels.
 One of the key limitations of optical microscopy is the diffraction limit, which hides details on scales smaller than the wavelength of the illuminating light.
 The drive to overcome this limit has led to several notable techniques, such as STED microscopy and stochastic optical reconstruction microscopy (STORM).
 These techniques are able to achieve quite astonishing resolutions.
-Examples include imaging frozen cells with a lateral 20-30~nm resolution using STORM \cite{Huang:2008p4221}, live cell imaging with a lateral resolution of 60~nm using STED \cite{Hein:2008p4237} and solid state imaging of nitrogen vacancy colour centres in diamond with a resolution of 6~nm (and a centroid positional resolution of 0.1~nm) \cite{Rittweger:2009p8335}.
+Examples include imaging frozen cells with a lateral 20-30~nm resolution using STORM~\cite{Huang:2008p4221}, live cell imaging with a lateral resolution of 60~nm using STED~\cite{Hein:2008p4237} and solid state imaging of nitrogen vacancy color centers in diamond with a resolution of 6~nm (and a centroid positional resolution of 0.1~nm)~\cite{Rittweger:2009p8335}.

 STED microscopy simultaneously illuminates the sample with two laser beams, both focused to diffraction-limited spot-sizes.
 One beam is Gaussian shaped and tuned to the absorption band of the fluorescent labels.
 The second, called the STED laser, possesses a node at the centre of the beam and is tuned to the emission wavelength of the fluorescent labels.
-The interplay between the label's electronic structure and the two lasers effectively prevents excitation occurring outside of the small volume located at the node of the STED laser beam.
+The STED laser stimulates the emission of excited fluorescent molecular labels, depleting the excited state population outside of the small volume located at the node of the STED laser beam.
 As a result, spontaneous emission only occurs from within this smaller volume, which is defined by where the STED laser intensity is lower than the saturation intensity of the label.
-This means that the volume can be reduced to arbitrarily small values simply by increasing the intensity of the STED laser, which, in turn, implies that there is no limit to the achievable spatial resolution.
+This working principle suggests that the volume would be reduced to arbitrarily small values simply by increasing the intensity of the STED laser, which, in turn, implies that there is no limit to the achievable spatial resolution.